 In theory, users of one business unit are connected with one client and restricted to access any data of other business unit located in the separate client, but in reality there are multiple ways how they can escalate their privileges and get access to OS or Database directly where all data are stored without any separation.
 You also need to know that there are some clients which are installed by default such as clients 000 001 and 066 and there are some default users preconfigured in those accounts, usually it’s the most common and, unfortunately, dangerous vulnerability.

 SAP uses multiple platforms to build their business applications.
 While NetWeaver ABAP platform (the core of ERP) is the most widespread system, and previous information was mainly about SAP NetWeaver ABAP, there are many other platforms.
-On top of those technical platforms SAP provides different business applications.
+On top of these technical platforms, SAP provides different business applications.
 Here is a list of SAP Platforms:

 - SAP R/3 (old and not supported)